whyistheinternetbroken/ubuntu20-NFS-kerberos/README.md

 Here is the list of files I have in my container folder:

--rw-r--r--.
-1 root root   90 Dec 21 23:51 auto.home  << optional if you want autofs functionality; configures home directory paths
+`-rw-r--r--.
+1 root root   90 Dec 21 23:51 auto.home`  << optional if you want autofs functionality; configures home directory paths<BR>
--rw-r--r--.
-1 root root   91 Dec 21 23:51 auto.master << optional if you want autofs functionality; specifies auto.home
+`-rw-r--r--.
+1 root root   91 Dec 21 23:51 auto.master` << optional if you want autofs functionality; specifies auto.home<BR>
--rw-r--r--.
-1 root root 3814 Dec 21 23:51 bashrc << runs the configure-nfs-ubuntu.sh script on login to container
+`-rw-r--r--.
+1 root root 3814 Dec 21 23:51 bashrc` << runs the configure-nfs-ubuntu.sh script on login to container<BR>
--rwxr-xr-x.
-1 root root  214 Dec 22 00:24 configure-nfs-ubuntu.sh << starts/restarts some necessary services for NFS to ensure the work on container start (there's probably better ways to do this)
+`-rwxr-xr-x.
+1 root root  214 Dec 22 00:24 configure-nfs-ubuntu.sh` << starts/restarts some necessary services for NFS to ensure the work on container start (there's probably better ways to do this)<BR>
--rw-r--r--.
-1 root root 1181 Dec 21 23:51 dockerfile.ubuntu.ntap << dockerfile
+`-rw-r--r--.
+1 root root 1181 Dec 21 23:51 dockerfile.ubuntu.ntap` << dockerfile<BR>
--rw-r--r--.
-1 root root   87 Dec 21 23:51 idmapd-ubuntu.conf.ntap << IDmap config file for NFSv4 configuration
+`-rw-r--r--.
+1 root root   87 Dec 21 23:51 idmapd-ubuntu.conf.ntap` << IDmap config file for NFSv4 configuration<BR>
--rw-r--r--.
-1 root root  776 Dec 21 23:51 krb5.conf.ntap << krb5 realm info
+`-rw-r--r--.
+1 root root  776 Dec 21 23:51 krb5.conf.ntap` << krb5 realm info<BR>
--rw-r--r--.
-1 root root  336 Dec 21 23:52 nsswitch.conf << search order for users/groups (with SSSD added)
+`-rw-r--r--.
+1 root root  336 Dec 21 23:52 nsswitch.conf` << search order for users/groups (with SSSD added)<BR>
--rw-r--r--.
-1 root root   91 Dec 21 23:52 resolv.conf << DNS info; can also be controlled via docker run; in some cases, will get overwritten by the host
+`-rw-r--r--.
+1 root root   91 Dec 21 23:52 resolv.conf` << DNS info; can also be controlled via docker run; in some cases, will get overwritten by the host<BR>
--rw-------.
-1 root root  665 Dec 22 00:11 sssd.conf.ntap-ldap << SSSD config for LDAP; uses a Kerberos SPN for binds -rw-------.
-1 root root  279 Dec 21 23:52 ubuntu-container.keytab << pre-configured keytab file; can be shared across containers
+`-rw-------.
+1 root root  665 Dec 22 00:11 sssd.conf.ntap-ldap` << SSSD config for LDAP; uses a Kerberos SPN for binds<BR>
+`-rw-------.
+1 root root  279 Dec 21 23:52 ubuntu-container.keytab` << pre-configured keytab file; can be shared across containers <BR>

 For keytab management, you can use any preferred utilities.
 I found some useful tools and added them to this blog post: